tobiasbriones/blog/ds/power-bi-overview/index.md

 we know that "Without data you’re just a person with an opinion", right?.

 Now check this out.
-Data are collected from social interactions which turn them into not real facts extremely temporal-and-human-coupled, data is everywhere nowadays, and you must keep in mind the glorious inequality `quality > quantity`.
+Data are collected from social interactions which turn them into not-real facts, extremely temporal-and-human-coupled, data are everywhere nowadays, and finally, you must keep in mind the glorious inequality `quality > quantity`.

 This recalls me